Federal judge rules Obamacare unconstitutional

 About 11.8 million consumers nationwide enrolled in 2018 Obamacare exchange plans, according to the U.S. government’s Centers for Medicare and Medicaid Services.

-Republicans have opposed the 2010 law, the signature domestic policy achievement of President Donald Trump’s Democratic predecessor Barack Obama, since its inception and have repeatedly tried and failed to repeal it.
+A spokeswoman for California Attorney General Xavier Becerra, who was among a group of Democratic attorneys general defending the law, said they would appeal the decision.
+An appeal would go to the 5th U.S. Circuit Court of Appeals.

-The White House hailed Friday’s ruling, but said the law would remain in place pending its expected appeal to the Supreme Court.
+White House spokeswoman Sarah Sanders said in a statement the law would remain in place pending its expected appeal to the Supreme Court.

-“Once again, the president calls on Congress to replace Obamacare and act to protect people with preexisting conditions and provide Americans with quality affordable healthcare,” White House spokeswoman Sarah Sanders said in a statement.

-In June, the Justice Department declared the healthcare law’s “individual mandate” unconstitutional in federal court.
-The decision was a break with a long-standing executive branch practice of defending existing statutes in court.

-A year ago, Trump signed a $1.5 trillion tax bill that included a provision eliminating the individual mandate.
+Trump hailed the ruling and called on Congress to act.
+“Now Congress must pass a STRONG law that provides GREAT healthcare and protects pre-existing conditions,” Trump said in a tweet.

+U.S. Senate Democratic leader Chuck Schumer said he hoped the decision would be overturned.

+“If this awful ruling is upheld in the higher courts, it will be a disaster for tens of millions of American families, especially for people with pre-existing conditions,” Schumer said in a statement.

+In June, the Justice Department partially sided with the Republican state attorneys general, agreeing that the individual mandate must be struck down as unconstitutional but arguing several other provisions could survive.

-Reporting by Eric Beech in Washington; Editing by Sandra Maler
+Reporting by Eric Beech in Washington and Nate Raymond in Boston; Editing by Sandra Maler and Sam Holmes